matteocantafio/Fraud-detection-using-machine-learning/README.md

 # Fraud Detection with Machine Learning

 This project was initially developed for a university course on Data Mining using the **Orange data mining visual programming software**.
-It has since been reimplemented in Python using Google Colab for more flexibility and control.
+It has since been reimplemented in Python using Google Colab as a personal project.

 ## Project Overview